BlockchainLabsNZ/etheal-contracts/audit/readme.md

 ## Conclusion

-This preliminary report does not represent our final opinion of these contracts, as this audit is still in progress.
-All findings are subject to change until the end of the auditing period.

-We have not found any security issues with any of the contracts audited so far, and the developers of the contracts display a strong understanding of Solidity and smart contract development best practices.
+Developers of the contracts display a strong understanding of Solidity and smart contract development best practices.

+We took part in carefully reviewing all source code provided, including both static and dynamic testing methodology.

+Overall we consider the resulting contracts following the audit feedback period adequate and have not identified any potential vulnerabilities.
+This contract has a low level risk of ETH, HEAL or HEALP being hacked or stolen from the inspected contracts.

 ___